pivotal/docs-tap/install.md

 - **Iterate:** This profile is intended for iterative application development.

 - **Build:** This profile is intended for the transformation of source revisions to workload revisions.
-Specifically, hosting Workloads and SupplyChains.
+Specifically, hosting workloads and SupplyChains.

-- **Run:** This profile is intended for the transformation of workload revisions to running Pods.
-Specifically, hosting Deliverys and Deliverables.
+- **Run:** This profile is intended for the transformation of workload revisions to running pods.
+Specifically, hosting deliveries and deliverables.

 - **View:** This profile is intended for instances of applications related to centralized developer experiences.
 Specifically, the TAP GUI and Metadata Store.